antimof/UxPlay/README.md

     of h264 video (by adding `-avdec` to the uxplay options) but this usually has unacceptable latency, and hardware-accelerated decoding by the Pi's built-in Broadcom GPU should be used.
-RPi OS (Bullseye) has abandoned the omx (OpenMAX) driver used till now for this by [RPiPlay](http://github.com/FD-/RPiPlay), in favor of v4l2
+RPi OS (Bullseye) has abandoned the unmaintained 32-bit-only omx (OpenMAX) driver used for this by [RPiPlay](http://github.com/FD-/RPiPlay), in favor of v4l2
     (Video4Linux2).
-A GStreamer Video4Linux2 plugin that works with UxPlay is now in the GStreamer-1.21.0.0 development branch, and will only be available in the forthcoming GStreamer-1.22 release ,but a (partial) backport (as `gstreamer1.0-plugins-good-1.18.4-2+~rpt1`) for RPi OS
+A GStreamer Video4Linux2 plugin that works with UxPlay is now in the GStreamer-1.21.0.0 development branch, and will only be available in the forthcoming GStreamer-1.22 release, but a (partial) backport (as `gstreamer1.0-plugins-good-1.18.4-2+~rpt1`) for RPi OS
     (Bullseye) has  already appeared in its current updates.
 Until the promised full update appears, or if you are using a different distribution, you can find [patching instructions](https://github.com/FDH2/UxPlay/wiki/Gstreamer-Video4Linux2-plugin-patches)
     in the [UxPlay Wiki](https://github.com/FDH2/UxPlay/wiki).
 Patches for
-    GStreamer-1.18.5 (used in Ubuntu 21.10 for RPi) and GStreamer-1.20.1
+    GStreamer-1.18.5 (for Ubuntu 21.10) and GStreamer-1.20.1
-    (used in Ubuntu 22.04 and Manjaro for RPi) are also available.
-    On "Desktop" operating systems with X11, if just using `uxplay` does not work well, use `uxplay -v4l2` (or  use ``-rpi `` as a synonym), and optionally specify a videosink with "`-vs ..`");
+    (for Ubuntu 22.04 and Manjaro) are also available.
+If `uxplay` by itself does not work on your RPi system, use `uxplay -v4l2` (or  use ``-rpi `` as a synonym), on your RPi Desktop X11 system, and optionally specify a videosink with "`-vs ..`"); use ``uxplay -rpiwl`` as a synonym for "`-v4l2 -vs waylandsink`" on a Desktop system with Wayland (this applies to Ubuntu).
+On a system
-    use ``uxplay -rpiwl`` as a synonym for "`-v4l2 -vs waylandsink`" on a Desktop system with Wayland (this applies to Ubuntu).
-On a system without X11 that uses framebuffer video (such as RPi OS Bullseye "Lite") use `uxplay -rpifb` as a synonym for "`uxplay -v4l2 -vs kmssink`".
+    without X11 that uses framebuffer video (such as RPi OS Bullseye "Lite") use `uxplay -rpifb` as a synonym for "`uxplay -v4l2 -vs kmssink`".